gitaficionado/Drupal_Illumatek/README.md

 This screen capture showcases a detailed section of the Illumatek website, featuring content critical to customer trust and product information.
 It demonstrates my ability to structure and present complex data—like Windshield Standards and "About the Artist"—using Drupal's flexible content architecture and custom theming to create a professional, engaging user experience.

 <img width="500" height="500" alt="Image" src="https://github.com/user-attachments/assets/fb56458a-1259-44fd-b6f3-bb575ac6e882" />

+This screen capture showcases the Dealerships section of the Illumatek site, which is crucial for their business-to-business network.
+It demonstrates my expertise in managing large datasets of location-specific information and presenting it clearly using Drupal's custom Views and data architecture.